ashkren/RAG-paper-analysis/README.md

 - **Reduced Hallucinations & Interpretability:** Grounded generation in retrieved documents leads to more factual, specific outputs and provides visible sources.
 - **Learned Retrieval Without Supervision:** End-to-end training treats retrieval as a latent variable, requiring no annotated retrieval data.
 - **Foundation for Modern AI:** Inspired retrieval-augmented systems like ChatGPT with browsing, Perplexity AI, and enterprise RAG solutions; set the standard for hybrid parametric/non-parametric models.

 ---

-## Questions

-1) In the pseudocode, notice that RAG-Sequence marginalizes after generating the full sequence, while RAG-Token marginalizes before each token.
-Why does this difference matter?
-What happens to computational cost and the model's ability to combine information from multiple documents?"
-2) RAG-Sequence uses a single document for the entire output, while RAG-Token can use a different document for each token.
-What are the trade-offs between these approaches in terms of accuracy, flexibility, and computational cost?

----